prcutler/prcutler/README.md

 - I'm not on most social networks except [Twitter](https://www.twitter.com/prcutler) where I tweet about music and retweet a lot of political stuff.
 (You've been warned).

 #### What I'm working on
 - I'm currently working on my Python skills by building the Silver Saucer website.
-I'm learning more about Pyramid (the right way), Bootstrap and CSS, API integration (with Discogs), and how to test with `pytest`.
+I'm learning more about Pyramid web framework (the right way), Bootstrap and CSS, API integration (with Discogs), and how to test with `pytest`.